Rong Chen, PhD Email Rong Chen

-Dr. Chen is Director of Clinical Genome Informatics at Icahn Institute of Genetics and Multiscale Biology.
-His research focuses on developing databases, genome repositories, and clinical applications to interpret personal genomes for clinical diagnosis, precision medicine, predictive disease risk, and novel therapeutics.
+Dr. Chen's research focuses on developing databases, genome repositories, and clinical applications to interpret personal genomes for clinical diagnosis, precision medicine, predictive disease risk, and novel therapeutics.

 Prior to Mount Sinai, he led the collaborative efforts at Stanford University to drive personalized medicine and clinical diagnosis on Mendelian and complex diseases using genome and exome sequencing.
 Dr. Chen also helped launch a startup company Personalis, which won the VA's contract for the Million Veteran Genome project.